shrideio/shoebox/README.md

 > INFO: Check the [DNS providers](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) list supporting _Let's Encrypt_ for other options.

-> IMPORTANT: If a different Let’s Encrypt client is selected the certificate has to be acquired independently and this section can be ignored.
+> IMPORTANT: If a different Let’s Encrypt client is selected, the certificate has to be acquired independently and this section can be ignored.

 1. Browse to [Apache on CentOS/RHEL 7](https://certbot.eff.org/lets-encrypt/centosrhel7-apache)